Types of Study Review by the IRB

-The Code of Federal Regulations defines research as a “systematic investigation … designed to develop or contribute to generalized knowledge.”
-Many activities that involve collection of data from or about people are excluded from this definition, including for example evaluation of a social program under contract with the sponsor, for purposes of assessing and improving the program; psychological studies created by students in a research methods class; or surveys of patient satisfaction with healthcare providers to improve the quality of services.
+The Code of Federal Regulations (CFR) defines research as a “systematic investigation … designed to develop or contribute to generalized knowledge.”
+Many activities that involve collection of data from or about people are excluded from this definition, for example evaluation of a social program under contract with the sponsor, for purposes of assessing and improving the program; psychological studies created by students in a research methods class; or surveys of patient satisfaction with healthcare providers to improve the quality of services.

 Studies that may receive expedited review:

 Most non-exempt human research studies submitted to IRB02 will receive “expedited review,” because they present no more than minimal risk, and fall into one of several specified categories of research that qualify for expedited review by an individual IRB member (typically the Chair or Vice Chair).
 The expedited reviewer will on occasion seek a second review from another Board member or an outside expert or consultant, or refer the study to the Full Board for review.
 A study can be approved by this expedited process, but cannot be disapproved.
 In such cases, the study will be referred to the Full Board.

 The most common basis for expedited review by IRB02 involves “research on individual or group characteristics or behavior (including, but not limited to, research on perception, cognition, motivation, identity, language, communication, cultural beliefs or practices, and social behavior) [Category 7].
 (With the new exemption for “benign behavioral interventions,” many studies that previously received expedited review will now be exempt).